misirov/secureum_book/src/Epoch_0/2_Solidity.md

 ## Ethereum 101

-As mentioned in the previous chapter, `Solidity` is currently the most popular programming language used to develop smart contract.
+As mentioned in the previous chapter, `Solidity` is currently the most popular programming language used to develop smart contracts.
 In fact, it is so commonly used and there are so few alternatives to high-level languages on Ethereum, that it has become a fundamental pillar to smart contracts on Ethereum and therefore their security.

 This section is a high level overview of the `Solidity` EVM smart contract programming language.
 It is based on the following content: